AradArvin/problems_lvl_easy/problem7/README.md

 - A Generator is a function that returns an iterator using the Yield keyword.
 - The output of the generator function is a generator object.
-- In order to see the result of generator we need to pass the generator to next() method.
+- In order to see the result of generator we need to pass the generator to next() method. or use a for loop.

 ```bash
 def check_armstrong(number):